 Mount Vesuvius, on the west coast of Italy, is the only active volcano on mainland Europe.
 It is best known because of the eruption in A.D.
-79 that destroyed the city of Pompeii.
-Mount Vesuvius is considered to be one of the most dangerous volcanoes in the world due to the large population of the city of Naples and the surrounding towns on the slopes nearby.
+79 that destroyed the cities of Pompeii and Herculaneum, but Vesuvius has erupted more than 50 times.

 Under Vesuvius, scientists have detected a tear in the African plate.
 This "slab window" allows heat from the Earth's mantle layer to melt the rock of the African plate building up pressure that causes violent explosive eruptions.
 In the past, Mount Vesuvius has had a roughly 20-year eruption cycle, but the last serious eruption was in 1944.

 Pliny the Elder, a Roman author, described the massive debris cloud.
 "It resembled a (Mediterranean) pine more than any other tree.
-Like a very high tree the cloud went high and expanded in different branches …. sometimes white, sometimes dark and stained by the sustained sand and ashes."
+Like a very high tree the cloud went high and expanded in different branches … sometimes white, sometimes dark and stained by the sustained sand and ashes."
 In Pompeii, ash blocked the sun by 1 p.m. and the people tried to clear heavy ash from rooftops as it fell at a rate of about 6 inches (15 centimeters) an hour.
 [Image Gallery: Preserved Pompeii — Photos Reveal City in Ash]

 Shortly after midnight, a wall of volcanic mud engulfed the town of Herculaneum, obliterating the town as its citizens fled toward Pompeii.
 About 6:30 a.m. on the following morning, a glowing cloud of volcanic gases and debris rolled down Vesuvius' slopes and enveloped the city of Pompeii.
 Most victims died instantly as the superheated air burned their lungs and contracted their muscles, leaving the bodies in a semi-curled position to be quickly buried in ash and thus preserved in detail for hundreds of years.

-On March 18, 1944, a two-week-long eruption began with lava from the summit of Mount Vesuvius.
-Soldiers and airmen of the 340th Bomber Group were stationed at the Pompeii Airfield just a few miles from the base of the volcano.
+During the eruption, soldiers and airmen of the 340th Bomber Group were stationed at the Pompeii Airfield just a few miles from the base of the volcano.
 Diaries record the awesome sights and sounds they witnessed in this latest major eruption.
 Guards wore leather jackets and "steel pot" helmets to protect themselves from rains of hot ash and small rocks.
 Tents collapsed or caught fire when hot cinders were blown over them.